colbyn/colbyn/README.md

 - **[QUOTES.md]( QUOTES.md ):** thought providing quotes on systems.
 - **[surviving-where-others-fail.md](surviving-where-others-fail.md)**: Surviving where others fail by following the way.
 Something I wish I knew when I was younger.
 Perhaps it’ll save you one day.

+## Articles (some ongoing - not yet ready for publication)

+- [articles/choose-your-constraints-wisely.md]( articles/choose-your-constraints-wisely.md ): Choose Your Constraints Wisely

 # Secret Ongoing Essays

 **In general these are not yet reading for public consumption.**